Physics-Informed Neural Networks for Multi-Phase Flow in Porous Media Considering Dual Shocks and Interphase Solubility: Implementation and training results

 \subsubsection{Base case}

-For the base case, we exclude the influence of gravity and use a unit mobility ratio ($M$).
-Osher's method is utilized to compute analytical solutions, serving as benchmarks for evaluating the PINN predictions\citep{ketcheson2020riemann}.
-The progression of the training is illustrated in Fig.\ref{fig:Base_case}, displaying how the solution's profile changes over distance at specific time intervals (0.1, 0.4, and 0.9) through various stages of iteration (200, 1000, 5000, and 20000).
-By the approximately 5000th iteration, the trained solution closely aligns with the exact solution.
-The ultimate $L_2$-norm error of the PINN solution is 4.55\% and an $L_2$-norm loss is calculated at 1.36E-6, according to Eq.\ref{eq:forwardloss}.
+In the base case, we excluded the influence of gravity and use a unit mobility ratio ($M$).
+Osher's method was utilized to compute analytical solutions, serving as benchmarks for evaluating the PINN predictions\citep{ketcheson2020riemann}.
+The progression of the training is illustrated in Figure.\ref{fig:Base_case}, displaying how the solution's profile changed over distance at specific time intervals (0.1, 0.4, and 0.9) through various stages of iteration (200, 1000, 5000, and 20000).
+By approximately the 5000th iteration, the trained solution closely aligned with the exact solution.
+The ultimate $L_2$-norm error of the PINN solution was 4.55\% and an $L_2$-norm loss is calculated at 1.36E-6, according to Eq.\ref{eq:forwardloss}.

-To assess the flexibility of standard PINNs in different scenarios, we explored four additional cases.
-The details of these cases, including their specific parameters, losses, and errors, are compiled in Table \ref{tab:forward_cases}.
-They were categorized into two groups for a detailed sensitivity analysis.
+We explored four additional cases to assess the flexibility of standard PINNs.
+The details of these cases, including their specific parameters, losses, and errors, were compiled in Table\ref{tab:forward_cases}.
+These cases were categorized into two groups to facilitate sensitivity analyses.